Training and events

 ARC Days, Bespoke Training and Online Sessions

-ARC training is informed by the contact and feedback ARC has had from parents over the last 30 years, and research in the field.
+ARC training is informed by the contact and feedback ARC has had from parents over the last three decades, and research in the field.
 The training affords practitioners the opportunity to reflect on their own experiences around issues such as communicating results delivering difficult news and supporting parents’ decision making.

 It takes time, experience and training to gain the confidence and competence needed to provide individualised care to parents through antenatal testing and its consequences.
 ARC training days are designed to help healthcare professionals to respond both practically and emotionally to parents’ needs, as well as to consider their own support needs.